globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 >
 >###### Configuration (the name of a thing in the business domain)
 >
 > This is an example of what goes in a 'Data' sub-section.
 Splitting out the data from the steps isn't a standard practice when writing use cases.
-Such a section would contain things like the definition of the parts of a 'Configuration', navigation to and operations on those parts, e.g.,
+Such a section would contain things like the definition of the parts of a 'Configuration', navigation to and operations on those parts, e.g., (Tony: would this be duplicated in the BDD scenarios?)(Mike: no not duplicated.
+There would be different scenarios for variations on the data.
+Separating the data is largely a way to simplify the flows and centralize the data and rules.
+The scenarios would need to cover the flows with data variation.
+I say that in the [use case as better backlog](#use-cases-as-a-better-backlog) section below)
 >- Config 'Name' - with sub-folder for each of the following that when clicked navigate to and expand to show details of that part of the Config:
 >    - Part-A
 >      - Sub-parts would be listed here but are omitted to keep the example simple.
 Rules about the contents of each part could also go in this section.